Searching for axion forces with spin precession in atoms and molecules: Axion experiments with atoms and molecules

 The value of $d_e$ is extracted from the change in the precession frequency that is correlated with the molecular axis orientation, given by $\Omega=\textbf{J}_e\cdot \hat{\textbf{n}}$, and the orientation of the effective electric field, $\omega_{\text{edm}}=d_e E_{\text{eff}}\Omega$, which is reversed every few seconds.
 In a later section, we discuss how ACME III (or a similar experiment) could be modified to search for axion forces by searching for spin precession arising from the axion gradient as opposed to the electron EDM.
 As mentioned earlier, many of the challenges of electron EDM experiments, such as the need for large electric polarization and the need for heavy species to make use of relativistic enhancements, are not needed; however, since ACME III could make the proposed measurements with minimal modifications, we present the details.
 We also discuss simpler dedicated approaches which would not offer electron EDM sensitivity.

-We now estimate the reach of the experiment.
-The condition for the axion energy shift is $\Delta E_\phi>\delta \omega$, with $\delta \omega$ the smallest measurable frequency.
-Assume we use a cubic brick of a dense material with number density of nucleons $n_N$ and size $D$ at a distance $d$ from the molecules.
-In the case $D\sim d$, we have:
+For the sake of completeness, we now perform a rough estimate the reach of the experiment in a simple scenario where we source an axion field with a cubic brick of size $D$.
+The condition for detecting the axion energy shift is $\Delta E_\phi>\delta \omega$, with $\delta \omega$ the smallest measurable frequency at a given experiment.
+Let us assume we use a cubic brick of size $D$ made of a dense material with number density of nucleons $n_N$ at a distance $d$ from the molecules.
+From eq.(\ref{eq:potential}) the energy shift generated by $N\sim n_ND^3$ particles, in the case $D\sim d$, reads:

 As an example, axions with wavelength comparable to the other scales in the problem, $2d\sim D\sim \lambda_\phi$, can be detected provided that